readium/webpub-manifest/README.md

 | spine  | Identifies a list of resources in reading order for the publication.  | Yes  | Yes  |
 | resources  | Identifies resources that are necessary for rendering the publication.  | Yes  | No  |

-Additional collection roles are defined in the [EPUB Collection Roles Registry](http://idpf.github.io/epub-registries/roles/).
+Additional collection roles are defined in the [Collection Roles registry](roles.md).

 Extensions to these collection roles must use a URI as their JSON key.